About the Trust

 Board of Directors

 The North Dakota Natural Resources Trust is under direction of a six-member board of directors, each serving a two-year term, responsible for managing the Trust 's affairs.
 Three of the directors are appointed by the governor of North Dakota, one by the National Audubon Society, one by the National Wildlife Federation, and one by the North Dakota Chapter of The Wildlife Society.
 The North Dakota Game and Fish Department director is an ex-officio member.
 Any member of the board is eligible for reappointment for successive terms.

-Members of the board elect their president, vice-president, and secretary/treasurer at the spring meetings.
-All officers serve one-year terms, but are eligible for re-election.
+Members of the board elect their president, vice-president, and secretary/treasurer at the first meeting of the calendar year.
+All officers serve a one-year term, but are eligible for re-election.
 The Board typically meets three times a year: January, May/June, and August/September.

-If you are interested in an appointment to the board of directors, contact the governor's office at 701-328-2202 or visit https://www.governor.nd.gov/boards/ for more information.
-Please check with the other organizations to learn about their requirements and how to apply.
+If you are interested in a governor appointment to our board, contact the ND Boards and Commissions Office at 701-328-2202 or visit https://www.governor.nd.gov/boards/ for more information.
+Please check with the other appointee organizations to learn about their requirements and how to apply.